kuriringohankamehameha/manga-dl/README.md

 # manga-dl
-A command line utility to download Manga and batch convert chapters into PDF
+A command line utility to download Manga and batch convert chapters into PDF/ZIP/CBZ

 ## Prerequisites
 Install all requirements using